SimonNtz/self-upgrade/README.md

 #### Implementation details

-The example update executable file is stored on the `/dist` directory.
-We assume that their version extension is specified by `.versionX` and an aded extension `.signature` for their associated RSA signature.
+A example of updated executable file is stored on the `/dist` directory.
+We assume that the version extension is specified by `.verX` and an aded extension `.RSAsignature` for their associated RSA signature.

 #### Limitations/TODO

-- Command Line arguement
+- Command Line Argument
 - Generic file naming
 - Not running on Windows